Are You Available?

 What is a second shooter?

-A second shooter is an additional videographer who will help me with filming on the day and will capture key moments, that simply wouldn’t be possible to film if I was working alone.
-For example, a second shooter can capture groom preparations, whilst I am filming bridal preparations.
+A second shooter is an additional videographer who will help me with filming on the day and will capture key moments, that potentially wouldn’t be possible to film if I was working alone.
+Please send me a message if you would like 2 videographers (or more) filming your wedding.

 How many weddings do you film each year?